Get all vaccines on time.

 Infection early in pregnancy can result in a baby being born with birth defects.
 This is known as congenital varicella syndrome (CVS).
 Although this complication is rare, affected children may be of low birth weight, have scarring of the skin and problems with their limbs, eyes and brain.
 Chickenpox can also cause miscarriage or stillbirth.

 For some people, the virus can become active again later in life and cause a painful rash called shingles.
-For more information on chickenpox or shingles, see HealthLinkBC File #44a Facts about Chickenpox or HealthLinkBC File #111 Shingles vaccine.
+For more information on chickenpox, see HealthLinkBC Files #44a Facts about Chickenpox.
+For more information on shingles, see HealthLinkBC File #111 Shingles vaccine.

 Mature Minor Consent